100 Incredibly Useful Travel Tips for Visiting Vancouver

 54. Mom's Grilled Cheese ($) / The street food scene has grown tremendously in Vancouver over the last few years.
 Specializing in home style gourmet grilled cheese, Mom's Grilled Cheese is the ideal stop to satisfy a comfort food craving on a rainy day.

 56. Cafe Calabria ($) / Not only a great Italian coffee shop, but also a kitschy experience that must be had.
-Don't miss visiting Cafe Calabria around Valentine's Day (you'll see).
+Don't miss visiting Cafe Calabria around Valentine's Day for an explosion of red and pink decorations.

 57. La Casita ($) / A casual, friendly restaurant located on Abbott Street, La Casita serves some of the most authentic Mexican food in the city.
-Sit down, enjoy a margarita, and don't miss out on the tortilla soup.
+Sit down, enjoy a margarita, and try the delicious tortilla soup.

 58. Swiss Bakery ($) / It may not look like much from the outside, but this European style bakery is a treasure chest of baked goods.
 Head to Swiss Bakery to try their best selling frissant, a fritter and croissant hybrid much like the popular American cronut, with two different varieties offered daily.